CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 }
 ```

+#### **`AddOptionalToTheoryData` Method**
+(New v1.1.0)

+The function of this method is to invoke the `TheoryData` generator `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData` or `AddTestDataThrowsToTheoryData` method given as `Action` parameter to its signature.
+If the second optional `ArgsCode?` parameter is not null, the ArgsCode value of the initialized `DynamicTheoryDataSource` child instance will be overriden temporarily in a using block of the DisposableMemento class.
+Note that overriding the default `ArgsCode` is expensive so apply for it just occasionally.
+However, using this method with null value `ArgsCode?` parameter does not have significant impact on the performance yet.

 ## Usage

 Here are some basic examples of how to use `CsabaDu.DynamicTestData.xUnit` in your project.

 ### **Sample `DemoClass`**
+(Updated v1.1.0)

 The following `bool IsOlder(DateTime thisDate, DateTime otherDate)` method of the `DemoClass` is going to be the subject of the below sample dynamic data source and test method codes.